Utilities

 DuBois, D. & Paynter, G. (2006).
 Fuel Flow Method 2 for Estimating Aircraft Emissions.
 SAE Technical Paper 2006-01-1987.

-Classify each fuel-flow value into a discrete thrust-setting category.
+Classify each cruise fuel-flow value into a discrete thrust-setting category.

 Parameters: